ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 END_WIDE

-This strikes me as a more interesting guideline because it requires us to think about the context of our code, and who will be working with it in the future.
-Remember: code is written only once, but is read over and over, so programming should optimize for _ease of reading_ and not ease of writing.
-The most important thing to consider when optimize for reading is _context_.
-The Scala blog post [lays this out well](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html#Philosophy):
+This is an interesting guideline because it requires us to think about the context of our code, and who will be working with it in the future.
+Remember: code is written only once, but is read over and over, so programmers should optimize for _ease of reading_ and not ease of writing.
+And, the most important thing to consider when optimize for reading is _context_.
+The Scala blog post [lays this out well](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html#Philosophy), and says that context includes both things the programmer already knows, and things they want to know:

 BEGIN_WIDE